-- a) Describe the qualifications of early intervention personnel and whether they are staff, contractors, or entities with whom your agency has an agreement in the list of disciplines listed in NMAC 7.30.8.12 Service Delivery Early intervention services (4): Assistive technology services; Audiological services; Developmental instruction; Family therapy, counseling and training; Family service coordination; Health services; Medical services; Nursing services; Nutrition services; Occupational therapy services; Physical therapy services; Psychological services; Sign language and cued language services; Vision services; Vision services - b) Describe how early intervention personnel will work as a transdisciplinary team to address the outcomes and strategies on the Individualized Family Service Plan (IFSP). - c) Describe how early intervention services will utilize natural learning opportunities and incorporate the family's/child's daily routines, activities, and settings to promote the child's development and promote the parent/caregiver's ability to carry out these interventions. - d) Describe how early intervention services will be provided within inclusive early care and learning settings (Child Care, Early Head Start, etc.) as applicable to promote the child's development. - e) Describe the process of early intervention service provision when there are uniquely identified needs of children and families and how they will be met, including: vision and hearing loss; autism; infants; children that experience trauma (abuse and neglect, domestic violence) or other family factors (e.g. substance abuse, homelessness etc.). - f) Describe how early intervention providers will use coaching within the Family Guided Routines-Based Intervention (FGRBI) framework to help families help their children reach their IFSP outcomes.
+- a) Describe the qualifications of early intervention personnel and whether they are staff, contractors, or entities with whom your agency has an agreement in the list of disciplines listed in NMAC 8.9.8 Service Delivery Early intervention services (4): Assistive technology services; Audiological services; Developmental instruction; Family therapy, counseling and training; Family service coordination; Health services; Medical services; Nursing services; Nutrition services; Occupational therapy services; Physical therapy services; Psychological services; Sign language and cued language services; Social work services; Speech and language pathology services; Transportation services; Vision services - b) Describe how early intervention personnel will work as a transdisciplinary team to address the outcomes and strategies on the Individualized Family Service Plan (IFSP). - c) Describe how early intervention personnel will be equipped to practice cultural humility and provide culturally sustaining supports to each family. - d) Describe how early intervention services will utilize natural learning opportunities and incorporate the family's/child's daily routines, activities, and settings to promote the child's development and promote the parent/caregiver's ability to carry out these interventions. - e) Describe how early intervention services will be provided within inclusive early care and learning settings (Child Care, Early Head Start, etc.) as applicable to promote the child's development. - f) Describe the process of early intervention service provision when there are uniquely identified needs of children and families and how they will be met, including: vision and hearing loss; autism; infants; children that experience trauma (abuse and neglect, domestic violence) or other family factors (e.g. substance abuse, homelessness etc.). - g) Describe how early intervention providers will use coaching within the Family Guided Routines-Based Intervention (FGRBI) framework to help families help their children reach their IFSP outcomes.
 Describe on-site and off-site training and technical assistance opportunities that are regularly offered.
-Please include mandatory and non-mandatory professional development experiences in FGRBI. - g) Describe how early intervention services will promote the healthy social and emotional development of children served.
+Please include mandatory and non-mandatory professional development experiences in FGRBI. - h) Describe how early intervention services will promote the healthy social and emotional development of children served. - Describe how early intervention services will collaborate with other agencies (Child Protective Services, Home Visiting Providers, Medical Providers, Early Childhood and Care Providers, etc.) to meet the needs of children and families served.

-- h) Describe how early intervention services will collaborate with other agencies (Child Protective Services, Home Visiting Providers, Medical Providers, Early Childhood and Care Providers, etc.) to meet the needs of children and families served. - i) Describe how the offeror will work to obtain all the services listed on the IFSP if they are not available within the agency. - j) Describe how early intervention services will be documented and billed.
+- j) Describe how the offeror will work to obtain all the services listed on the IFSP if they are not available within the agency. - k) Describe how early intervention services will be documented and billed.